Pastor Jim Lindus

-After moving to Washington state in 1982, her love of music took her into the local schools as a volunteer in bands.
-That passion drew her into the music program at TLC, in 1998, where she started teaching handbell choirs and a brass ensemble.
-Music is an expression of faith for her.
-She is challenged to tell that story by shaping it with dynamics and techniques to help the worship experience be more meaningful for the congregation.
+Music is an expression of faith for her and she is challenged to tell that story by shaping it with dynamics and techniques to help the worship experience be more meaningful for the congregation.

-Linda is Chairman of Adult Education and enjoys the creativeness that allows for scheduling quality adult programs.
-Linda has been married to her husband Jim for 33 years and they have two children, a son and daughter.
+Linda has been married to her husband Jim for 39 years and they have two children, a son and daughter.

 Creative Media / Webmaster